It is not a good idea to pick up an attorney’s past acts exposure for Lawyers Malpractice Insurance for a number of reasons:

 3. If the attorney that is being added to the Lawyers Malpractice coverage is coming on as an “Of Counsel” attorney then most carriers will not honor a request for adding prior acts coverage.
 One of the main reasons for this is that an “of Counsel” attorney’s coverage is only for work done on behalf of the named insured firm.
 Given this, there can be no coverage for the “of counsel’s” attorneys past acts for work done outside of the firm.

 4. Most importantly, adding an attorney’s prior acts exposure can open the Law Firm up to malpractice claims from the attorney’s prior firm.
 In some cases the new attorney may not have even worked on the case.
 It opens up your Lawyers Professional Liability coverage up to claims that are totally outside of the new Law Firm’s control.
-We have seen this have a significant impact on insurability of the Law Firm based on some of these claims.
+We have seen this have a significant impact on insurability of the Law Firm based on some of these claims from a prior firm.

-Based course of action is for the new attorney to purchase and Extended Reporting Period Endorsement (Tail) for past acts.
+Based course of action is for the new attorney to purchase an Extended Reporting Period Endorsement (Tail) for past acts.